oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 techniques to convince the user to send the session transfer code to the attacker.
 These attacks borrows techniques from traditional phishing attacks, but instead of collecting passwords, they collect session transfer codes and other artefacts that allow them to setup a session and then use it to access a users data.

-## Defending against cross-device attacks
+## Defending Against Cross-Device Attacks
 In order to defend against Cross-Device Consent Phishing and Cross-Device Session Phishing attacks, this document outlines three responses:

 1. For protocols that are susceptible to these exploits, deploy practical mitigations.